7 Must Do Tasks To Complete When Your Manuscript Is Finished

 But your carefully selected categories and keywords will give you access to millions of online book buyers.

-5. Start your book promotion.
+5. Start your book promotion

 It’s never too early, but it can be too late.
+You can even start well before your manuscript is finished.

 If you have a selection of cover ideas, why not ask for opinions on which one people like?